lomansven/LIJSTJE/README.md

 I know little about backend development.
 I am fimiliar with expressjs technologies I use for this project, but other backend concepts are not of my expertise (yet).
 This means there might be some fundamental flaws regarding the backend, but I will try my best.

+Good chance though that I get an idea for another app and work on that rather than this, we shall see ;)

 # Quickstart

 In order to check out the application yourself, follow the steps below: